sumowll/BD4H-Bootcamp/web/hadoop-pig.md

 (FBFD014814507B5C,DRUG52959072214,30)
 ```

-## Assign index to feature
+## Assign integer-ID to feature
-### Get unique index
+### Get unique feature-ID
 In machine learning setting, we want to assign an index to each different feature rather than directly use name.
-Form example, `DIAG38845` corresponds to No.1 and `DIAGV6546` corresponds to NO.2 etc.
+Form example, DIAG38845 corresponds to feature-id=1 and DIAGV6546 corresponds to feature-id=2.

-Below code find unique feature name using `DISTINCT`and assign an index to feature name with `RANK`
+Below code find unique feature name using `DISTINCT` operator and assign an index to feature name with `RANK` operator

 ``` pig
 grunt> feature_names = FOREACH feature_name_values GENERATE featurename;